Collection: rice wines & mirin

-Asian cooking wines make an appearance in a wide range of diverse dishes.
+Asian cooking wines, Chinese rice wines and mirins make an appearance in a wide range of diverse dishes.
 They can be put to good use in your stir fries, marinades, sauces, wonton fillings and much more.

-Named for the city where it originates from, Shaoxing wine is one of the oldest and most popular rice wines in China.
+Named for the city where it originates from, Shaoxing wine is one of the oldest and most popular Chinese rice wines.
 It is made by fermenting rice, water and wheat to produce an amber liquid with a slightly sweet flavour.

-Shaoxing wine has a richer, more complex taste than lighter-coloured rice cooking wines, making it one of the go-to choices for your more layered dishes.
+Shaoxing wine has a richer, more complex taste than lighter-coloured Chinese rice wines for cooking, making it one of the go-to choices for your more layered dishes.

 japanese mirin for cooking